 F Streptococcus pneumoniae

-A 44-year-old previously healthy man has the sudden onset of severe dyspnea.
-On physical examination he is afebrile.
-There are absent breath sounds over the right lung fields.
-A chest x-ray shows pulmonary atelectasis involving all of the right lung.
+A study is performed reviewing medical records of adults presenting with sudden onset of severe dyspnea.
+They were afebrile, with absent breath sounds over an entire lung, and chest x-ray showing pulmonary atelectasis of an entire lung.
 Which of the following conditions is most likely to produce these findings?

 A Aspiration of a foreign body

 A newborn male infant develops increasing respiratory distress within an hour following an uncomplicated vaginal delivery at 36 weeks gestation.
 A plain film radiograph reveals near opacification of both lungs.
 Despite intubation and positive pressure ventilation, the baby dies within two days.
 At autopsy, the infant's lungs demonstrate extensive pink hyaline membranes.
 Which of the following maternal conditions is most likely to increase the risk for this infant's respiratory distress?

 B Hyperemesis gravidarum

 Following an acute pharyngitis lasting 4 days, a 10-year-old boy develops neck pain and marked halitosis.
 On physical examination is breath is very malodorous.
 A CT scan shows an abscess in the peritonsillar region.
 Laboratory studies include a culture of the abscess which grows anaerobic flora.
 Which of the following aerobic organisms is most likely to be cultured from his abscess?